 Step 3: Maintenance

 After clearing out your files and getting your naming standards in place, the next step is maintaining the system you just created.
-Some of the things you did to sort through your older paper files can be put into place as a regular part of your routine to stay on top of the new paper coming into your life:

 - When you receive a piece of paper, immediately evaluate it and determine if it should be kept, recycled, or shredded.
 If it can be shredded/recycled, do it on the spot.